-The existing landfill at Burwood has a limited life and planning over the last few years has resulted in the formation of Transwaste Canterbury, a company jointly owned by Canterbury local authorities and two private sector waste contractors.
-Transwaste Canterbury has acquired a site for waste disposal at Kate Valley, Waipara, and, following resource consents, plans to develop a new landfill there for operation in 2004/05 to the highest environmental standards.
+The existing landfill at Burwood has a limited life and planning over the last few years has resulted in the formation of Transwaste Canterbury Ltd., a company jointly owned by Canterbury local authorities and two private sector waste contractors.
+A site for waste disposal at Kate Valley, North Canterbury has been acquired, and, following resource consents, plans to develop a new landfill there for operation in 2004/05 to the highest environmental standards.
 This will significantly impact the rates with effect from that year as the increased cost of the landfill and transport to it first come to charge.